 We recommend MARTA review its payroll policy and procedures to ensure that all timesheets are approved and all timecard elements are accurate prior to being processed.

-Views of Responsible Official and Planned Corrective Actions: Management agrees.
-See the separately issued Corrective Action Plan.
+Views of Responsible Official and Planned Corrective Actions:

 Current Year Status:

 All of the issues mentioned above were addressed and resolved during the fiscal year 2022-2023.
 We have not identified any adjustments needed during our audit.